alexanderovie/datos/docs/classes/KnowledgeGraphShoppingItemDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`KnowledgeGraphShoppingElement`](KnowledgeGraphShoppingElement.md)[]

-Defined in: main.ts:107879
+Defined in: main.ts:117185

-elements of search results found in SERP
+additional items present in the element if there are none, equals null

 #### Implementation of